parimal5/CKA/Imperative/README.md

 ## 📏LimitRange

-[LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/) provides default resource limits and requests for containers in a namespace, ensuring consistent resource management across workloads.
+LimitRange provides default resource limits and requests for containers in a namespace, ensuring consistent resource management across workloads.

+✅ Purpose:

+- Set default CPU/memory requests and limits if not defined by user
+- Enforce min/max bounds for container resources

+🧱 Resource Types:

+- Container (most common)
+- Pod
+- PersistentVolumeClaim (for storage limits)

 ---